 #4.
 HootSuite – The best social media management platform on the web.
 Almost all of the posts that I schedule on Twitter and Facebook, along with engagement is done via HootSuite, can’t recommend it enough, especially as it saves time.

 #6.
 Facebook Page Insights – A useful analytical and engagement feature that provides insights into business page usage, such as engagement, likes and reach.

 Check out this useful post on KISSmetrics on what you need to know about Facebook’s insight tools and analytics.

-There are various other plugins, tools, apps, and services out there you can use to assist you with your Facebook marketing and growing your audience that I’ve not mentioned in this post.
+There are various other plugins, tools, apps, and services out there you can use to improve your Facebook marketing and grow your audience that I’ve not mentioned in this post.

 Growing your audience on Facebook won’t happen overnight, especially if you’re starting from complete scratch.

-You’re going to have to put in some serious work if you want to succeed with Facebook, especially now as it’s considered a Pay-to-Play platform.
+You’re going to have to put in some serious work if you REALLY want to succeed with Facebook, especially now it is a Pay-to-Play platform.